 2. Recycle your old electronics & small appliances.

 Bring in the old electronics and appliances that were replaced over the holidays for proper recycling.
-Besides electronics like TV’s, computers and video players, customers can also recycle any small appliance with a plug at their nearest London Drugs.
-This includes toasters, microwaves, kettles, hair dryers, curling irons, televisions, alarm clocks and even cordless phones.
+Besides electronics like TV’s, computers, and video players, customers can also recycle any small appliance with a plug at their nearest London Drugs.
+This includes toasters, microwaves, kettles, hairdryers, curling irons, televisions, alarm clocks, and even cordless phones.
+For larger items such as fridges, washing machines, and tumble dryers, call a london rubbish removal service instead.

 3. Use Rechargeable Batteries.